Update:

-Use this page to search the WillyWeather database for locations.
-Find the location you are after using the information provided in the table, and enter your location's Location ID from the table below into your location banks in the Garmin/Connect IQ OzTides application, available here.
+Use this page to find the WillyWeather Location ID for your preferred tidal location.
+Once found, enter the Location ID into one of your location banks in the Garmin/Connect IQ OzTides application, available here.

 Into boating/fishing/4WD'ing?
 Check out my actual business - MLT Industries, we make bluetooth connected electronics and other accessories for 4WDs, caravans, boats and other recreational vehicles.